 Advanced technologies will increase the possibilities of Augmented Reality.
 Augmented reality could one day be used to treat military personnel.
-The health care sector is expected to be the first to adopt Augmented Reality.
+The healthcare sector is expected to be the first to adopt Augmented Reality.

 Augmented reality can not only improve patient care but also enhance operations and increase efficiency.
 It can help healthcare providers decrease their administrative workloads.
 Augmented reality can also facilitate collaboration between doctors and pharmaceutical companies.

 Augmented reality can be used to improve the quality of life and monitor one’s health.
-It can also offer alternative treatment options to patients, which could improve quality of life.
+It can also offer alternative treatment options to patients, which could improve their quality of life.

-Post-stroke rehabilitation, eating disorders and chronic pain have all been made possible by virtual reality.
+Post-stroke rehabilitation, eating disorders, and chronic pain have all been made possible by virtual reality.
 These are only a few examples of VR’s many applications.
 It is a technology that will change the way we live.